Divansu-Attri/Mern-Auth/README.md

 5. Open your browser and navigate to http://localhost:5173

+6. IF You want to access Admin Path then,

-6. First, log in using the email and password [Email: d@gmail.com || Password: Divansu123] .
+      - First, log in using the email and password [Email: d@gmail.com || Password: Divansu123] .
 Once you are logged in,      enter /admin in the URL and press Enter.

 ## Technologies Used